Draxion2/the-regex-tutorial/gist-template.md

 Lets print the regex at the top of the page down here and take a closer look at it.<br>
 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

 As you can see the character classes that exist in this regex are `\d` and `.`.
 When studying their locations, it can be seen that the sequence is looking for any character that matches a digit followed by any character that is between 'a' and 'z'.
-The `.` matches any character, regardless of wether its a letter, number, or even a special character.
+The `.` matches any character, regardless of whether it's a letter, number, or even a special character.

 ### Flags